Battle of Sedgemoor

-The Battle of Sedgemoor was the last and decisive engagement between the Kingdom of England and rebels led by the Duke of Monmouth during the Monmouth rebellion, fought on 6 July 1685, and took place at Westonzoyland near Bridgwater in Somerset, England, resulting in a victory for the English army.
+The Battle of Sedgemoor was the final and decisive engagement of the Monmouth Rebellion, between forces loyal to James II and rebel forces led by the Duke of Monmouth.
+It was fought on 6 July 1685 at Westonzoyland near Bridgwater in Somerset, England.

-It was the final battle of the Monmouth Rebellion and followed a series of skirmishes around south-west England between the rebel forces of the Duke of Monmouth, and the Royal Army still loyal to James II.
-Victory went to the Government and about 500 prisoners fell into their hands.
+The battle followed a series of skirmishes around south-west England between these two forces.
+King James' forces won the battle, and took about 500 prisoners.
 Monmouth escaped from the battlefield but was captured, taken to London and executed nine days later.
 Many of Monmouth's supporters were tried during the Bloody Assizes.
 Many were transported abroad, while others were executed by drawing and quartering.

 Background

 It was the final battle of the Monmouth Rebellion, by which the rebel James Scott, 1st Duke of Monmouth, attempted to seize the English throne from his uncle James II of England.
-James II had succeeded to the throne on the death of his brother Charles II on 2 February 1685; James Scott was Charles' illegitimate son.
+James II had succeeded to the throne on the death of his brother Charles II on 2 February 1685; James Scott was Charles's illegitimate son.

 After Monmouth landed from the Dutch Republic at Lyme Regis in Dorset, there had been a series of marches and skirmishes throughout Dorset and Somerset.
 Eventually Monmouth's poorly equipped army was pushed back to the Somerset Levels, becoming hemmed in at Bridgwater on 3 July.
 He ordered his troops to fortify the town.
 The force was made up of around 3,500, mostly nonconformist, artisans and farm workers armed with farm tools (such as pitchforks).